imec-int/ldes-registry/README.md

 ## Running benchmarks

-Benchmarks like throughput are designed to be executed separately.
+Benchmarks are designed to be executed separately.
 To do so, use your favourite runner.
 For example, to run the throughput benchmark using [Bun](https://bun.sh):

 ```bash
 bun benchmarks.js